Chart Color Schemes

 Population growth drivers in Lewisham are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Lewisham (NSW) is around 4,276 people.
-This reflects an increase since the 2021 Census which reported a population of 4,060 people.
-The increase of 216 people (5.3%) is inferred from AreaSearch's estimated resident population of 4,174 in Jun 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 6,681 persons per square kilometer, placing Lewisham in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, from 2011 to 2021, Lewisham has demonstrated resilient growth patterns with a compound annual growth rate of 2.9%, outpacing Greater Sydney's growth during this period.
-Overseas migration contributed approximately 73% of overall population gains in recent periods.
+As of May 2026, the estimated population of the suburb of Lewisham (NSW) is around 4,294 people.
+This reflects a growth of 234 individuals since the 2021 Census, which reported a population of 4,060 people.
+The increase was inferred from AreaSearch's examination of the latest ERP data release by the ABS in June 2025 and an additional 68 validated new addresses since the Census date.
+This results in a population density ratio of 6,709 persons per square kilometer, placing Lewisham in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Lewisham has shown resilient growth patterns with a compound annual growth rate of 2.9%, outpacing Greater Sydney's growth during this period.
+Overseas migration contributed approximately 73.0% of overall population gains in recent periods for the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where necessary, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, the suburb is expected to grow by 53 persons by 2041, reflecting a reduction of 1.1% in total over the 17-year period from 2024 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+According to population projections, the suburb is expected to grow by 26 persons by 2041, reflecting an increase of 0.6% over the 16-year period.

 Frequently Asked Questions - Population